 There are 140,200 administrators in Wales that help to keep businesses running in the public, private and not-for-profit sectors.
 Businesses face a number of challenges to replace those who leave their roles and to upskill the existing workforce.

 - Technological Change: the continuing growth of sophisticated IT solutions which are now considered to be essential to effective administration;

-- An increasing net demand for skilled business and administration staff: although the overall size of the Business Administration workforce is shrinking there is a high replacement demand.
+- Increasing net demand for skilled business and administration staff: although the overall size of the Business Administration workforce is shrinking there is a high replacement demand.
 Evidence suggests that between 2007 and 2017 there will be a net demand for up to 54,000 administrators in Wales;

 - Skills Shortages: many current business and administration vacancies are hard to fill, often because of skills shortages.

 Tasks undertaken by apprentices will vary depending on the level and sector in which they are employed.
-Tasks may include producing documents, preparing notes, organising and co-ordinating events and meetings, developing and delivering presentations, providing reception services, using office equipment, setting up and maintaining filing systems, using a variety of software packages, updating information and managing projects.
-At higher levels, tasks may include overseeing operational activities, implementing change within organisations, managing teams, monitoring risk and agreeing budgets.
+Tasks may include producing documents, preparing notes, organising and co-ordinating events and meetings, developing and delivering presentations, providing reception services, using office equipment, setting up and maintaining filing systems, using a variety of software packages, updating information, and managing projects.
+At higher levels, tasks may include overseeing operational activities, implementing change within organisations, managing teams, monitoring risk, and agreeing on budgets.